During times of crisis, marketing your photography business remains important. In fact, it’s arguably even more important than ever.

 - Have you started a home-based photo project, perhaps a photo diary documenting your experience of self-distancing or home-schooling?
 If so, what images and personal stories could you share?

 - Do you have a second area of expertise that is relevant in some way to the Coronavirus?
 For example, relating to fitness, self-care, mental health etc. Do you have any expert tips you can share with the media at this time when people are looking for this kind of advice and information?

 - Are you helping others in some way, such as your neighbours, members of your local community or fellow photographers?

 These are all potential routes into the media based on linking in with the current news agenda.

 News journalists are largely focused on the pandemic right now, but others are planning articles and features that are in no way related.

-Which means that there are still opportunities for you if you don’t have a Coronavirus related story to share.
+Which means that there are still opportunities for you to secure publicity for your photography business even if you don’t have a Coronavirus related story to share.

 Your local radio station, newspaper and lifestyle magazine will have core features that they run regularly which are not impacted by the news agenda.

 Editors still need strong stories and quality photography.
 They always need news, expert comment and tips, insights and anecdotes and people to interview about topics unrelated to the pandemic.

 Related reading: 500+ National Awareness Days to use in your photography marketing